 Obtaining an appraisal is an essential step in buying a co-op.
 The lender requires one for purchases and refinancing.
-Naturally, the financial institution wants to make sure it is not extending you too more substantial a loan concerning the collateral and wants you to adhere to specific ratios, such as loan-to-value.
+So naturally, the financial institution wants to make sure it is not overextending you a loan concerning the collateral and wants you to adhere to specific ratios, such as loan-to-value.
 While the co-op appraisal process shares certain commonalities with other building types, such as a condo, there are notable differences.

-Before delving into how appraisers assess a co-op, it is essential to note that, since they are trying to determine fair market value, the process is an art and science.
+Before delving into how appraisers assess a co-op, it is essential to note that the process is an art and science since they try to determine fair market value.
 In other words, there is no magic formula that correctly quantifies a co-op’s (or different property types, for that matter) market value.

 With that cautionary advice, we discuss co-op appraisals.

 The buildingThe building

 Appraisers note the building’s factors.
 It starts, like most things in real estate, with the location.
 There are prestigious, well-known co-op buildings; 998 Fifth Avenue, 1040 Fifth Avenue (Jackie Kennedy Onassis was a famous occupant), right by the Metropolitan Museum of Art, 740 Park Avenue star-studded The Dakota new just a few.
 These are not only prestigious buildings, but units receive a high appraisal due to their prime locations.
 Buildings close to transportation, shopping, and a park are also worth more.

 Aside from location, other factors go into the appraisal, including the building’s age and condition.
 This leads to the professional appraiser examining how well a building has been maintained, a prime consideration.
 The unit you are considering for purchase may have everything you desire, but an appraiser will knock the valuation down if a building appears not to have been appropriately maintained.
 It does not necessarily have to have all the latest amenities, but management should have done renovations and continuous upkeep.